ds-oliveira/rest-api/README.md

 ### `rest-api/commons/logger/index.js`

 ```
-// Getting the winston module
+// Getting the winston module.
 const winston = require('winston')

-// Creating a logger that will print the application`s behavior in the console
+// Creating a logger that will print the application`s behavior in the console.
 const logger = winston.createLogger({
   transports: [
     new winston.transports.Console()
   ]
 });

-// Exporting the logger object to be used as a module by all of the application
+// Exporting the logger object to be used as a module by the whole application.
 module.exports = logger
 ```

-Models can help you to identify what's the structure of an object you're working with dynamically typed languages, so let's create a model named User.
+Models can help you to identify what's the structure of an object when you're working with dynamically typed languages, so let's create a model named User.

 ### `rest-api/models/user/index.js`